Ferguson Fire: July

-The Ferguson Fire was first reported on July 13, 2018, around 8:30 PM PDT in the Savage Trading Post area, in the Sierra National Forest in California.
-Investigators determined that the Ferguson Fire started when the superheated fragments of a vehicle's catalytic converter lit vegetation on fire.
+The Ferguson Fire was first reported on July 13, 2018, around 8:30 p.m.
+PDT in the Savage Trading Post area, in the Sierra National Forest in California.
+Investigators determined that the fire started when the superheated fragments of a vehicle's catalytic converter lit vegetation on fire.
 Burning in an inaccessible area that was extremely steep and hazardous, the fire grew to 4000 acre by the morning of July 15.
 Crews focused on securing a fire line and protecting structures along Highway 140 and in Hite's Cove and Cedar Lodge.
 The first evacuations were put in place for communities of Jerseydale, Mariposa Pines and Yosemite West.
 By the evening, 108 structures were reported threatened, and the fire was two percent contained and had grown 300 acre.
 Two more communities were put on evacuation, as well as additional road closures along Highway 140 and select roads in the forest.

 By the morning of July 16, the fire had grown to 9266 acre, with most of the fire growth being in the Nutmeg and Devils Gulch areas.
 New containment lines were put in place near Sweetwater Ridge, which was also placed under mandatory evacuation.
 Electricity went out in eastern areas impacted by the fire, including portions of Yosemite National Park.
 A Red Cross shelter was opened at a church in Mariposa for evacuees.
 By the morning of July 17, the western entrance to Yosemite National Park was closed.
 Power was restored for a portion of fire impacted areas near the National Park.

 Low-level smoke hampered visibility on July 18, grounding aircraft fighting the fire while the fire grew southeasterly.
 Crews continued to build handlines off the southeast portion of the Merced River to protect Yosemite West and crews completed firelines west of Indian Flat to west of Cedar Lodge.
 The next day, the fire moved towards Highway 140, Sweetwater Creek, Jerseydale, and Ferguson Ridge.
 Crews focused on improving indirect lines along Sweetwater Ridge and from Highway 140 southeast to Wawona Road.
 The fire continued to remain on the south side of the Merced River and mandatory evacuations were put in place for El Portal Trailer Court.

 On July 20, the fire jumped the Merced River, creating two spot fires north of the river in the Stanislaus National Forest near Miller Gulch and Ned Gulch.
 The spot fires burned an estimated total of 600 acre.
 New mandatory evacuations were put in place for Rancheria Government Housing, Old El Portal, Foresta and the Yosemite View Lodge.
 A new evacuation center was opened at Yosemite Valley Elementary School in Yosemite National Park.